otroan/ESPP2/README.md

 espp2 <schwab-transactions.json> [--inholdings holdings-2022.json] --wires wires-2023.json --outholdings holdings-2023.json --output calc-2023.zip
 ```

-A new holdings file will be generated that you should ***store in a save place*** for next year.
+A new holdings file will be generated that you should ***store in a safe place*** for next year.
 It will also generate a zip file with a spreadsheet that has all the transactions and underlaying calculations neatly documented, mainly in case that the tax office asks you to provide documentation.

 ## Morgan Stanley